mtholyoke/jorge/README.md

 ```bash
 ln -s ~/Projects/jorge/bin/jorge /usr/local/bin/jorge
 ```
+Run `composer install` in the Jorge directory to get its dependencies.

 If you're going to do any development, also run `bin/setup.sh` once to install the standard Git hooks.